 3 Justification

-The media process on the network is one of the key features of the 5G Media Streaming Architecture.
-It allows that the media to be processed before distribution, after uplink streaming from the device, or even after uplink and before the distribution.
+Network-based media processing is a key feature of the 5G Media Streaming architecture.
+It allows media to be processed before distribution, after uplink streaming from the device, or even after uplink and before the distribution.

-While 5GMSA includes the content preparation template for such processing, the use of this feature is not possible due to the lack of adequate specification.
-The recent FS_5GMS_EXT explored this topic and identified several issues.
-This study explored 3 deployment scenarios for content preparation:
+While the 5GMS architecture defines a Content Preparation Template to configure such processing, the use of this feature is not possible due to inadequate specification.
+The recent FS_5GMS_EXT feasibility study has explored this topic and has identified several gaps.
+This study explored three deployment scenarios for content preparation:

-1) content preparation before downlink distribution, 2) content preparation after uplink streaming, and 3) content preparation between uplink streaming and downlink distribution.
+1. Content preparation before downlink distribution.

+2. Content preparation after uplink streaming.

+3. Content preparation between uplink streaming and downlink distribution.

-The call flows for all deployment scenarios are defined along with the gap analysis of TS 26.512 in addressing those scenarios.
+The call flows for all three deployment scenarios are defined along with a gap analysis of TS 26.512 in addressing those scenarios.

-As this study shows, the use of the content preparation template is not explained adequately in TS 26.501.
-Furthermore, TS 26.512 needs several extensions to make the use content preparation template interoperable in 5GMSA.
+As this study shows, the use of the Content Preparation Template is not explained adequately in TS 26.501.
+Furthermore, TS 26.512 needs several extensions to make the use of the Content Preparation Template interoperable in the 5GMS architecture.

 4 Objective